 3. Automate Data Reporting and Alerts

 A major advantage of digital data collection is that you can use it to feed into real-time dashboards.
-Supervisors and management can check this dashboard at any given moment to review job progress, negative trends, or make any needed decisions.
+Supervisors and management can check this dashboard at any given moment to review job progress or negative trends that need attention/

 For example, you can compare a project’s status to its proposed budget.
 Being aware of any issues like going over budget need to be caught early so you can take the right action to fix it.

 With dashboards, you’ll have accurate job data anytime, anywhere, not just once or twice a month!